thealphadollar/GSoCOrgFrequency/README.md

 > List of GSoC organisations with number of times they have been selected, techonologies, topics, etc.

+The folder `/docs` contains CSV files with data for each year and combined data for all years from 2009.

 ### 🏠 [Homepage](https://thealphadollar.me/GSoCOrgFrequency/)

 ## Install